StevenCash/Book-Lists/ElectricalEngineering.md

 Packaging technologies (component and board), interconnections, reliability, failure modes, and other related information.
 If you work on electronics this is full of good knowledge.

+#### **Engineering Mathematics** by Stroud

+Good book for brushing up on all the various math topics you might run into in undergraduate engineering.